vski-ai/table/docs.md

 ## Store

-Store prodes factories and calbacks that extend the table store.
+Store prodes factories and calbacks that extend the table state.

-Here is an example of build-in keyboard store:
+Here is an example of a store:

 ```ts
 import { Signal, signal } from "@preact/signals";